Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Props

 * `primary` (bool, optional) If true, button will be rendered as primary.
-Use only if Quit is the only available action.
+Use only if Quit is the only available action in that step.

 ### Label